Complex path simulations of geometrically frustrated ladders: Microscopic model and phase diagram

-In the above equation, the Trotter step equals $\epsilon=\frac{\beta}{L_\tau}$, with $\beta$ denoting the inverse temperature, and $L_\tau$ is an integer that defines the length of the discrete imaginary time axis.
+In the above equation, the Trotter step equals $\epsilon=\beta/L_\tau$, with $\beta$ denoting the inverse temperature, and $L_\tau$ is an integer that defines the length of the discrete imaginary time axis.
 Notably, the action involves complex weights for a finite $\mu$, rendering direct Monte Carlo sampling uncontrolled due to the notorious numerical sign problem.

 Interestingly, for $t>0$, the path integral can be reformulated in terms of the so-called dual variables \cite{Prokofev_1998, Endres_2007}, for which configuration weights are real and strictly nonnegative.
 Physically, this representation tracks boson world line configurations, such that the case $\mu>(<)0$ favors particles (holes) worldlines propagating along the positive (negative) imaginary time axis.
-By contrast, for negative hopping amplitudes, $t<0$, on non-bipartite lattices, boson world lines acquire a $\pi$ phase associated with trajectories encircling an odd number of bonds, see \cref{subfig:phase_diag}.
-This effect reintroduces the numerical sign problem, and addressing it using CPI is the main focus of this work.
+By contrast, for negative hopping amplitudes, $t<0$, on nonbipartite lattices, boson world lines acquire a $\pi$ phase associated with trajectories encircling an odd number of bonds; see \cref{subfig:phase_diag}.
+This effect reintroduces the numerical sign problem and addressing it using CPI is the main focus of this work.

-We now briefly chart the zero-temperature phase diagram of our model (\cref{eq:hamiltonian_scalar_bose_gas}) in its limiting cases.
-For a vanishing chemical potential, $\mu=0$, a quantum phase transition separates a gapped phase for large and positive mass, $m^2$, from a gapless phase with quasi long range order (QLRO) in the opposite limit of large and negative $m^2$.
+We now briefly chart the zero-temperature phase diagram of our model [\cref{eq:hamiltonian_scalar_bose_gas}] in its limiting cases.
+For a vanishing chemical potential, $\mu=0$, a quantum phase transition separates a gapped phase for large and positive mass, $m^2$, from a gapless phase with quasi-long-range order (QLRO) in the opposite limit of large and negative $m^2$.
 The transition belongs to the Berezinskii–Kosterlitz–Thouless (BKT) universality class and occurs at a critical coupling $m^2_c$.
-We note that, due to the $\pi$-flux pattern, for negative hopping amplitudes, $t<0$, QLRO correlations develop incommensurate spiral pattern at finite Bragg wave vector $\tilde{q}=\cos^{-1}(-1/4)$ \cite{SM}, see \cref{subfig:phase_diag}.
+We note that, due to the $\pi$-flux pattern, for negative hopping amplitudes, $t<0$, QLRO correlations develop an incommensurate spiral pattern at finite Bragg wave vector $\tilde{q}=\cos^{-1}(-1/4)$; see \cref{subfig:phase_diag} and \cref{app:mean_field_sol_and_mu_0}.

 For a given hopping amplitude, starting from the disordered phase, $m^2>m^2_c$, the single particle gap can also be closed by increasing the chemical potential $\mu$.
 Physically, this induces a BEC-like transition, where the chemical potential provides the necessary energy for particles to overcome the gap and condense~\cite{Sachdev_1994}.
 However, unlike the $\mu=0$ transition, here, the transition is nonrelativistic with a dynamical critical exponent $z=2$.
 In the context of matter fields at finite density, such transitions are commonly termed the ``Silver Blaze" effect \cite{Cohen:2003kd}.